CSchoel/arbitrary-but-fixed/_drafts/ai-explained-measuring-performance.md

 > 3. Output the label attached to this database entry.

 What happens if we try to classify an email that was already in the database?
-Well, the maximum possible number of matching words between one text and another is of coure _all_ the words in the text.
+Well, the maximum possible number of matching words between one text and another is of course _all_ the words in the text.
 So if we ask the AI for the best label for an entry that it has already stored in its database, it will always find the exact copy of that entry and output the label attached to that copy.
 In other words: If we use our _training_ data to calculate accuracy, we will end up with 100% accuracy.
 Always.